A Comprehensive Guide On Transcoding

 Transmuxing is the process of changing the delivery format for video and audio without encoding or transcoding the original content.
 Transmuxing is a fairly common content delivery procedure.
 It differs from transcoding in that during the transcoding process some changes are made to the file after it has been unpacked.

 Transrating is the process of changing the video bitrate.
 In this case, the video content, video format, and codec remain unchanged, and only the bit rate changes.
 For example, you can lower the bitrate from 8 Mbps to 4 Mbps so that the media can be streamed at a lower bandwidth.
-We can say that transrating is a kind of transcoding.
+We can say that translating is a kind of transcoding.

 How Does Transcoding Work?